Understanding Form 1099-K

 Process To Complete a Form W-9

-A Form W-9 provides the information necessary to file tax forms for an individual or a business.
-If you received a Form W-9 request from Dwolla, it is for one of two possible reasons: (1) the information you have already provided to us did not match a taxpayer on record with the IRS and thus we require updated information, or (2) you are eligible for a Form 1099-K but have not provided us information required to file the form.
+Form W-9 information is the information Dwolla needs to fill out and file Form 1099-K forms for an individual or a business.
+If you received a Form W-9 information request from Dwolla, it is for one of two possible reasons: (1) the information you have already provided to us did not match a taxpayer on record with the IRS and thus we require updated information, or (2) you are eligible for a Form 1099-K but have not provided us information required to file the form.

 A TIN is a Taxpayer Identification Number.
 Typically, for an individual, this is a Social Security Number (SSN) for U.S. citizens or an Individual Taxpayer Identification Number (ITIN) for non-citizens.
 For a business, the TIN is an Employer Identification Number (EIN).
 These numbers are issued to you or your business by the IRS.
 More information is available on the IRS website.